TileLoom: Automatic Dataflow Planning for Tile-Based Languages on Spatial Dataflow Accelerators: Evaluation

-\textbf{GEMM in irregular shapes.} To further illustrate how data shape influences the choice of dataflow mapping, we evaluate two families of irregular GEMM shapes.
-In the first setting, we fix $M = N = 32768$ and vary $K$ from $256$ to $2048$.
-In the second setting, we fix $M = K = 32768$ and vary $N$ over the same range.
-Figure~\ref{fig:gemm_irregular} summarizes the results.
+To study shape sensitivity, we evaluate two irregular GEMM families.
+First, we fix $M = N = 32768$ and vary $K$ from 256 to 2048.
+Second, we fix $M = K = 32768$ and vary $N$ over the same range.
+Figure~\ref{fig:gemm_irregular} shows the results.